smartobjectoriented/soo/doc/source/user_guide.rst

 ME build script
 ---------------

-The ME can be build using the build.sh script found in ``ME/base`` directory.
+The ME can be build using the build.sh script found in ``ME`` directory.
 This script takes 3 arguments 2 of which a mandatory and an optional one.

 .. code:: bash